-Want to know how to watch movies and TV shows in 4k/HDR on Netflix?
-There are several requirements needed before watching content in Ultra HD, with or without HDR (High Dynamic Range).
+Would you like to know how to watch movies and TV shows in 4k UHD and Dolby Vision/HDR on Netflix?
+Or, hear immsersived Dolby Atmos audio?
+There are several requirements needed before watching content in Ultra HD with or without HDR (High Dynamic Range).
 Here’s a list of requirements, not necessarily in this order, followed by more details about each step.

 - Make sure you have Fast Internet (25Mbps)